Why RBC? Because it Addresses Every Outcome that Matters to You

 What is Relationship-Based Care?

-Relationship Based Care (RBC) is a culture transformation model that improves safety, quality, patient satisfaction, and staff satisfaction by improving every relationship within an organization.
-In an RBC culture, clinicians get reconnected with the purpose and meaning of their work, teamwork is based on deep commitment rather than surface compliance, and patients and their families feel safe and cared for as clinicians allow themselves to make authentic human connections with the people in their care.
-The success of RBC can be implemented, managed, and measured by CNO’s, C-Suite executives, and the entire staff.
+Relationship Based Care (RBC) is a culture transformation model and an operational framework that improves safety, quality, patient satisfaction, and staff satisfaction by improving every relationship within an organization.
+In an RBC culture, clinicians get reconnected with the purpose and meaning of their work, teamwork is based on deep commitment rather than surface-level compliance, and patients and their families feel safe and cared for as clinicians commit themselves to making authentic human connections with the people in their care.

 RBC Improves 3 Critical Relationships: